Comprehensive-Wall28/Nvidia-Fedora-Guide/README.md

 * **LUKS-encrypted drives :**
 If your drive is encrypted, you will need to perform the following steps before rebooting.:

+Please note that there are reports that these steps get overridden after kernel updates.
+Please read issue: https://github.com/Comprehensive-Wall28/Nvidia-Fedora-Guide/issues/5 for potential solution and report in survey how it went.
+Otherwise, for a smoother experience you can disable LUKS.

 In your terminal, run:
 ```bash